vembry/playground/README.md

 1. setup starting balance at 10K
 2. create multiple transaction entries that will exhaust the balance
    1. we're gonna use `grafana/k6` to replicate huge intakes
-   2. entries will consist of both credit addition and deduction.
+   2. entries will consist of both credit addition and transaction creation(withdrawal)

 ## expected outcome
 1. remaining credits shouldnt be negative